bravegrumpy/bravegrumpy.website.ruby.blog/README.md

 ## Notes:
 - [x] Right now, I own the domain bravegrumpy.com
 - [x] I purchased it through Route 53 in AWS
-- [ ] I have DNS systems in place
+- [x] I have DNS systems in place
-- [ ] the actual publication is hard.
+- [x] __Publication with Amplify complete__

 ## Change-Log
 ### 2022
 #### November 23<sup>rd</sup>
+- [ ] TODO: Make better logo
+- [ ] TODO: Add in new-feature branch to start making massive chagnes.
+- [ ] TODO: figure out how to extract information with JS.
+- [x] figured out how to print error-logs in JS
+- [x] made edits to new-tab javascript.
+- [x] added faicon with BG logo.
+- [x] added in dropdown menu on www.bravegrumpy.com/helloWorld/helloWorld_html.html
+- [x] main branch published at http://www.bravegrumpy.com
 - [x] Deleted template files that were used in flask.
 - [ ] Create a framework for Project 6
 - [x] Deleted all python files